SatellitePeace/FrontEnd-Mentor-JS-Challenges/newbie Challenges/interactive-rating-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/32842967/get-value-of-the-clicked-button) - This juggled my memory on how to get the value of a clicked button.
+- [Stackoverflow](https://stackoverflow.com/questions/32842967/get-value-of-the-clicked-button) - This juggled my memory on how to get the value of a clicked button.

 ## Author